matrix-org/synapse/README.rst

 provided you set the ``server_name`` to match your machine's public DNS hostname.

-For a more flexible conversation, you can set up a DNS SRV record.
+For a more flexible configuration, you can set up a DNS SRV record.
 This allows you to run your server on a machine that might not have the same name as your domain name.
 For example, you might want to run your server at ``synapse.example.com``, but have your Matrix user-ids look like